en-wai/en-wai/README.md

 <br>

 ## About me
 I am a tech enthusiast and do not limit myself to one area.
-I try to learn a bit about every field of tech becasue I strongly believe it gives me satisfaction and also gives me a more rounded understanding.
-This is critical to solving the complex problems we have in todays world.
+I try to learn a bit about every field of tech because I strongly believe it gives me satisfaction and also gives me a more rounded understanding.
+This is critical to solving the complex problems we have in today's world.
 <br><br>

 <div style="display:flex;">